Vadimych1/MiniROS/docs/Topic.md

 # Topic
-Interface for posting data to topics
+Interface for posting data to topics (returned from ROSClient.topic)

 ### post
 data: Datatype - data to post